realm/realm-js/examples/rn-mbnb/README.md

 1. [Deploy a free Atlas cluster](https://www.mongodb.com/docs/atlas/getting-started/#get-started-with-atlas) and create an Atlas database.
 2. [Load the Sample Airbnb Dataset](https://www.mongodb.com/docs/atlas/sample-data/) into your Atlas database.
     * Several databases and collections exist in the sample dataset, but we will only be using the `sample_airbnb` database and its `listingsAndReviews` collection.
-3. [Create a Search Index](https://www.mongodb.com/docs/atlas/atlas-search/tutorial/create-index/) with an Index Name of `airbnb`.
+3. [Create a Search Index](https://www.mongodb.com/docs/atlas/atlas-search/tutorial/create-index/) with an Index Name of `mbnb`.
 This will be used for Atlas Search within the application.

 ### Set up an Atlas App Services App via CLI